Dyalog/ullu/contributing.md

 We welcome contributions from anyone, even if you are new to open source.
 We will help you with any technical issues and help improve your contribution so that it can be merged.

-Every small change of refactoring, documentation, code commenting, questions, suggestions, adding a test, adding a primitive make the project better and will help making Dyalog APL bug free. 𓆣
+Every small change of refactoring, documentation, code commenting, questions, suggestions, adding a test, adding a primitive makes the project better and will help making Dyalog APL bug free. 𓆣

 ## Basic Setup